-Meet the compassionate and hard-working staff at Jacob’s Heart.
-We are a committed and inspiring group!
+Meet the compassionate and hard-working team at Jacob’s Heart — we’re a committed and inspired group.

-In 2002, in response to a crisis in public health services for children with serious illnesses, she co-founded the Children’s Hospice and Palliative Care Coalition, and served as Executive Director for eight years along with Devon Dabbs.
-There, she built a state-wide coalition dedicated to improving care for children with life-threatening conditions, spearheading several healthcare policy initiatives including the enactment of the Nick Snow Children’s Hospice and Palliative Care Act of 2006.
-This landmark legislation, along with provisions included in the Affordable Care Act, creates an entirely new hospice and palliative care service delivery model for children with cancer and other life-threatening conditions in California.
-The service delivery model created by Jacob’s Heart was key to the design of the legislation and ACA concurrent care provision.
+In 2002, in response to a crisis in public health services for children with serious illnesses, Lori co-founded the Children’s Hospice and Palliative Care Coalition and served as Co-Executive Director for eight years along with Devon Dabbs.
+There, they built a state-wide coalition dedicated to improving care for children with life-threatening conditions, spearheading several healthcare policy initiatives including the enactment of the Nick Snow Children’s Hospice and Palliative Care Act of 2006, which paved the way for the Partners for Children pediatric palliative care program in California.
+Lori was instrumental in the enactment of Provision 2302 of the Affordable Care Act, which allows children to receive hospice care concurrently with curative therapies.
+These provisions allow for an entirely new hospice and palliative care service delivery model for children with cancer and other life-threatening conditions.
+The service delivery model created by Jacob’s Heart was key to the design of these public policy initiatives.

 Lori is currently studying at the Harvard Kennedy School’s Executive Education Program with emphasis in Strategic Frameworks for Nonprofit Organizations and Exponential Fundraising.
-She earned two Bachelors Degrees from the University of California at Los Angeles and a post-graduate degree in Bilingual Education from the University of Maryland and the Univerisidad Complutense in Madrid, Spain.
-You can reach Lori at firstname.lastname@example.org.
+She earned two Bachelors Degrees from the University of California at Los Angeles, a Masters Degree in Bilingual Education and studied at the University of Maryland and the Univerisidad Complutense in Madrid, Spain.

 Norma Anaya serves Jacob’s Heart families who lose a precious child to cancer or other circumstances in memory of beloved, Cecilia Anaya, who died at age 11 from cancer.
 Now, Norma and her entire family organize support groups, individual and family counseling, family celebrations, remembrances and legacies.
 In addition to organizing the grief support program, Norma is the Family Support Specialist for children with cancer and their families living in San Benito and South Santa Clara Counties, providing home visits, case management, resources and support.